The hard times of the world economic crisis

-In times of crisis with the pandemic still in place, we are beginning to raise the problem of economic recovery.
+In times of the world economic crisis with the pandemic still in place, we are beginning to raise the problem of economic recovery.
 Many are trying to revive the idea of legalizing cannabis for economic recovery.
 Although it may seem like a frivolous proposal, it is not really the drug market in Italy.
 According to the National Antimafia Directorate is worth about 30 billion dollars a year.
-These are profits that, if legalized, entered the pockets of the state and no longer mafias.
+These are profits that, if legalized, entered the pockets of the state and are no longer mafias.
 Will be taking power away from the illicit activities of criminal organizations.
-And will stimulate creating profits, jobs, new businesses, and new wealth to circulate throughout the country.
+And will stimulate the creation of profits, jobs, new businesses, and new wealth to circulate throughout the country.

 Legalization in Italy – the latest news